 To be a graduate student in good standing, a student must:

 - Maintain a GPA of 3.00 or better in graduate physics courses taken at WVU, excluding physics 797 and excluding any grades obtained by repeating a graduate course

 - Pass all three qualifying exams by the end of their fourth semester

-Within 3 semesters after passing the third written qualifier exam, students must choose a Ph.D. committee and complete the oral candidacy exam.
+Before the middle of their third year, students must choose a Ph.D. committee and complete the oral candidacy exam.
 When warranted, a student may petition the Department to waive a specific requirement.
 A student who is not in good standing because of a GPA < 3.00, or failure to pass the graduate qualifying exams, or failure to pass the oral candidacy exam according to the above schedule will have his/her academic record reviewed by a faculty committee and continuation in the physics graduate program will require the committee’s approval.
 Students admitted as M.S. degree candidates are not expected to take the graduate qualifying exams but must complete their studies within 3 years.